Fully Augmented Links in the Thickened Torus: Volume density convergence conjecture

 {\it Proof.} A four-fold quotient of $\W_f$ as shown in Figure \ref{fig:falSquareWeave}(d) was studied in \cite{CFKNPttk}.
 The authors proved that the volume of this link complement in the thickened torus is $10\vtet$.
 Hence $\vol(T^2 \times I - W_f) = 40\vtet$, and its volume density is $10\vtet$.

-\begin{remark} The quotient of $W_f$ as in Figure \ref{fig:falSquareWeave}(d) has the same volume as that of a quotient of a triaxial link, See Figure \ref{fig:fal}.
+\begin{remark} The quotient of $W_f$ as in Figure \ref{fig:falSquareWeave}(d) has the same volume as that of a quotient of a triaxial link which is not a fully augmented link, see Figure \ref{fig:fal}(a).
 However the two links are not the same as they have different number of cusps.
+The triaxial link has 5 cusps, 3 cusps from each link component in the thickened torus and 2 cusps from each link component of the Hopf Link.
+Whereas, the quotient of $W_f$ in Figure \ref{fig:falSquareWeave}(d) has 4 cusps, 2 from each component of the link in the thickened torus (which includes the crossing circle) and 2 cusps from each link component of the Hopf Link.

 \end{remark}